textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 When a theme is not active, you can work on the associated assets without concern for it impacting website visitors or any other problems.

-In version 4.8, soon, a new feature is introduced.
-Under the Name column of the themes table, at right of the name, will be an ‘Active’ link.
-When the link is blue, the theme is not active.
-When the link is green, the theme is active.
+In the upcoming release, a new feature is introduced.
+Under the Name column of the themes table, at right of the name, will be a contextual theme-switching link that works as follows:

+* <span class="information">Activate</span>.
+When a theme is blue and reads ‘Activate’, it is ready to be used to switch themes.
+* <span class="success">Active</span>When the link is green and reads ‘Active’, it is currently applied to the website front-end presentation.

 ![Active theme indicator](https://docs.textpattern.com/img/active-theme-indicator.png)

-More about using this feature and what is happening behind the scenes is presented in [Same structure; different theme](#same-structure-different-theme).
+See [Same structure; different theme](#same-structure-different-theme) for more about using this feature and what is happening behind the scenes.

 ### Assets association